ttargel/ttargel/README.md

 - 👋 Hi, I’m Tom Targel
-- 👀 I’m a chemistry Ph.D. with a particular interest in data analytics and data science
+- 👀 I’m a chemistry Ph.D. with a particular interest in data analytics.
-- 🌱 I have recently completed a comprehensive data science course, which includes many of the elementary skills required by data analysts and scientists
+- 🌱 I have recently completed a comprehensive data analytics and data science course, which includes many of the elementary skills required by data analysts and scientists
 - 💞️ I’m currently looking for my first position in the field, either as a data analyst or data scientist.

 <!---